 I like my bean sprouts and broccoli.
 My second round here.

 The salad bar did not serve any Chinese or Asian salads such as spicy glass noodles or cold duck.
-I saw cocktail shrimps, Caesar salads, potato salad, tuna and all the possible foods that are not considered Asian food.
+I saw cocktail shrimps, Romaine lettuce, potato salad, tuna and all the possible foods you would add to a Western salad.